dromescu/awesome_aws_reinvent2017_workshops/README.md

 * STG319 - Data Security in the Cloud Demystified – Policies, Protection, and Tools for Your Data Assets
 * SID342 - Protect Your Web Applications from Common Attack Vectors Using AWS WAF
 * STG321 - Amazon EFS: Leverage the Power of a Distributed Shared File System in the Cloud
+* STG322 - Business Decisions Unleashed: Management and Analytics on Your Crucial S3 Datasets

 ## Serverless